 There are many forms of content that can be leveraged to improve your SEO such as video, podcasts and blog articles.
 These should all answer specific problems and opportunities related to your target audience's needs.

 Always be conscious of the fact that Google rewards content that is organised by topic and keyword clusters.
 So, anytime you create content, you should think about how it fits within your overall marketing strategy and how it supports your key topic and keyword clusters.
 The benefit of the cluster model is that when one keyword performs well, the whole topic cluster will get a boost.

-The topic is simply the main goal or problem that interest your customers.
+The topic is simply the main goal or problem that interests your customers.

 The pillar page is a comprehensive resource page that covers your topic in-depth.
 It should sit on the top level of your website in a space that gets a lot of organic traffic.
-We recommend including as many of your keywords within your pillar page as possible to allow you to link to future blog posts easily.
-You can see that this logical organisation of content is produced with the specific purpose of helping Google's bots to do their work.
-But more than that, it is arranging content in such a way that is clear and logical to people - the real audience.
+We recommend including as many of your keywords within your pillar page as possible to easily link to future blog posts.
+You can see that this logical organisation of content is produced to help Google's bots do their work.
+But more than that, it is arranging content in such a clear and logical way to people - the real audience.

 Subtopic keywords are more targeted and granular pieces of content that address a specific question within your pillar page topic.
 This piece of content should include a link back to your pillar page and vice versa to drive traffic to your website and close the loop for Google.

 Tools to help you pick the best topics and keywords

 When choosing your topics and keywords, keep in mind the concepts of discovery and relevance.
 It's best practice to have no more than 100 keywords per topic and to have a mix of broad and niche search terms.